getumbrel/umbrel/README.md

 sudo ./scripts/stop
 ```

-### Optional: How-to Upgrade Umbrel from the command line**
+### Upgrading Umbrel from the command line

-Updates OTA (over the air) work pretty well for most end-users, but if you prefer upgrading in a more controlled environment and the ability to specify the version, follow these steps:
+Updates OTA (over the air) work pretty well, but if you prefer upgrading in a more controlled environment and the ability to specify the version, follow these steps:

 ```bash
 # cd into the dir you installed Umbrel in